Transisioin Elevated Logo

 Other Learning Opportunities

-The Taxonomy 2.0 brings in the latest literature regarding predictors of postschool success, strategies to increase graduation and reduce dropout, school climate, and vocational rehabilitation services focused on fostering successful transition of youth with disabilities in college and careers.
+Effective Practices: The Taxonomy 2.0 brings in the latest research regarding predictors of postschool success, strategies to increase graduation and reduce dropout, school climate, and vocational rehabilitation services focused on fostering successful transition of youth with disabilities in college and careers.

 Student-Focused Planning